You did not have to be present on 9/11 to qualify for compensation. Contact us today to learn more.

 Responders from the New York Fire Department (FDNY) that were involved in rescue and recovery efforts at Ground Zero, the Staten Island landfill, or the NYC Chief Medical Examiner's office between eligible dates may also qualify for VCF compensation.

 This group also extends payment for mental health conditions to family members of FDNY responders who passed away for any treatment sought prior to certain timelines.

 WTC General Responders

-Active and current members of the New York Police Department, Port Authority Police, or the Port Authority of New York and New Jersey also fall under the category of first responders.
-Most locations are in Lower Manhattan and may be subject to certain eligibility dates and time guidelines.
+Active and current members of the New York Police Department (NYPD), Port Authority Police, or the Port Authority of New York and New Jersey also fall under the category of first responders (most locations are in Lower Manhattan and may be subject to certain eligibility dates and time guidelines)

-Employees of the Office of the Chief Medical Examiner of New York City or other employees of NYC morgues involved in handling human remains and body bags covered in toxic dust are another category of first responders.
-They may have worked at Bellevue Hospital or the NYC Office of the Chief Medical Examiner.
-Qualification may depend on certain eligibility dates and guidelines for time spent in a certain location.
+Employees of the Office of the Chief Medical Examiner of New York City or other employees of NYC morgues involved in handling human remains and body bags covered in toxic dust (including workers at Bellevue Hospital or the NYC Office of the Chief Medical Examiner)

 Pentagon and Shanksville, Pennsylvania Plane Crash Site Responders

 This group includes active or retired police and fire department personnel from the Pentagon cleanup site who worked over a certain amount of time.
 Their activities must have included debris cleanup, demolition, recovery, and rescue.

 The requirements are the same for the Shanksville plane crash site with the exception of specific dates of eligibility.

 Your VCF attorney will discuss with you these requirements and your eligibility based on your individual circumstances.